taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Iri: *"There!"*

 A bright blue ball appears, barely an eighth of the way to the blinking 'X'.
 Asoka gasps and shakes sweat into the cloth of their head scarf and face veil.
 The fabric gets damp, but then quickly dries, as if the cloth were drinking up the fluid.
 The outside temp now reads 39, while the temperature inside Asoka's outfit remains steady at 23.
+Methane levels have reduced a bit and are now just a little higher than CO2 and NO2 levels, which are lower than before but still at fatally toxic levels.

 Asoka: *"Seriously??
 That's it??"*